-Professor Patricia Kirkland Juniors Advisor

-war; the effect of domestic For more information about the various primary fields, please contact Professor Kirkland at: can be pursued within p.kirkland@princeton.edu.
+Professor Patricia Kirkland Juniors Advisor Cognate Approval Advisor war; the effect of domestic For more information about the various primary fields, please contact Professor Kirkland at: politics on trade policies) can be pursued within p.kirkland@princeton.edu.

-WHY DEPARTMENTAL TRACKS MIGHT BE INTERESTING TO YOU The Department of Politics offers four optional departmental Here you will find information about each track: tracks that provide more focused guidance to students who wish to address themes that bridge the sub-fields.
+WHY DEPARTMENTAL TRACKS MIGHT BE INTERESTING TO YOU

+The Department of Politics offers four optional departmental Here you will find information about each track: tracks that provide more focused guidance to students who wish to address themes that bridge the sub-fields.

 The departmental tracks are:

-- American Ideas and Institutions - Political Economy - Quantitative and Analytical Political Science - Race and Identity Students who pursue a track will still need to fulfill the requirements of a Politics concentrator.
+- American Ideas and Institutions

+- Political Economy

+- Quantitative and Analytical Political Science

+- Race and Identity

+Students who pursue a track will still need to fulfill the requirements of a Politics concentrator.
 Courses may simultaneously fulfill both the track requirements and the Politics concentration requirements.

-Students should inform the Undergraduate Program Manager, Gayle Brodsky (gbrodsky@princeton.edu), of their intention to pursue a track during the sophomore declaration period, and no later than February 1 of their junior year.
+Students must inform the Undergraduate Program Professor Keith Whittington Manager, Gayle Brodsky (gbrodsky@princeton.edu), of their intention to pursue a track no later than February 1st of their junior year.

 Please note that unlike University certificates, a student's track will not appear on their transcript.
 Concentrators who successfully complete the track's requirements will receive a departmental attestation on Class Day.

 The Track in American Ideas and Institutions is available for students who have a particular interest in the three branches of the American government and the ideas, principles and laws that undergird them.
 This specialized track within the Politics concentration easily meshes with American politics as a primary field and provides a departmental certificate for those who complete its requirements.
-The track helps students navigate through this subject matter by specifying a set of courses that meet this requirement.
-Students are Professor Keith Whittington Advisor for the Track in American expected to take a total of five courses from the designated list, with at least one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.
+The track helps students navigate through this subject matter by specifying a set of courses that meet this one course in each of four topic areas: the Executive Branch, the Legislative Branch, the Constitution and the Courts, and American Political, Legal and Constitutional Thought.
 In addition, the student's senior thesis must incorporate a significant amount of content related to the themes of the track.
-Ideas and Institutions For more information about this track, go to: https://politics.princeton.edu/program-american-ideasand-institutions.
-Interested students should contact Professor Whittington (kewhitt@princeton.edu) to schedule a meeting.